Recipe for Raspberry Vanilla Scones with Almonds

 If you prefer, you may form the scones into triangles by patting dough into a circle and slicing into 8-10 equal pieces.
 Then transfer dough triangles to a baking sheet or prepared scone pan.

-Another alternative is to spread heavy whipping cream over the scones and sprinkle with sparkling decorator’s sugar before baking.
+Also, a decorating alternative is to spread heavy whipping cream over the scones and sprinkle with sparkling decorator’s sugar before baking rather than icing after they’ve been baked.

 Cool Scones on a Wire RAck